Atlanta, GA Cryptocurrency tax lawyer

 There are several factors that have caused Cryptocurrency to move to the center of IRS’s attention, even faster than anticipated:

-- Dramatic increase in valuation of various cryptocurrency coins.
+- Dramatic movements up and down in the valuation of various cryptocurrency coins.

-- The race to incorporate cryptocurrency services, investment and/or payment acceptance by traditional financial institutions, as well as companies like Paypal and Square.
+- The move to incorporate cryptocurrency services, investment and/or payment acceptance by traditional financial institutions, as well as companies like Paypal and Square.

-- The extremely popular cryptocurrency exchange Coinbase (“COIN”) has become a publicly traded company via direct listing.
-Coinbase also acquired Bison Trails, a company specializing in infrastructure as a service for next generation blockchain networks.
+- The rise of popular cryptocurrency exchanges like Coinbase (“COIN”) has become a publicly traded company via direct listing.

-- Rapid technological advancement for coins such as Ether (“ETH”) enabling smart contracts.
+- Rapid technological advancement for coins such as Ether (“ETH”) and Polygon (“MATIC”) enabling smart contracts.

 - The rise of other coins such as Avalanche and Solana, seeking to challenge the dominance of Ethereum.